Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

     The power-on operator will detect nodes with a `power-on-pending` status.
 The power-on operator first sets the desired boot artifacts in BSS.
     If configuration is enabled for the node, the power-on operator will also call CFS to set the desired configuration and disable the node with CFS.
     The node must be disabled within CFS so that CFS does not try to configure node until it has booted.
-    The power-on operator then calls CAPMC to power-on the node.
+    The power-on operator then calls PCS to power-on the node.
     Lastly, the power-on operator will update the state of the node in BOS, including setting the last action.
 If queried at this point, the nodes will have a status of `power-on-called`.

-1. **CAPMC boots nodes**
+1. **PCS boots nodes**

-    CAPMC interfaces directly with the Redfish APIs and powers on the selected nodes.
+    PCS interfaces directly with the Redfish APIs and powers on the selected nodes.

 1. **BSS interacts with the nodes**